Cultural master planning

 “The creative industries in Canada, the United States, and around the world are rapidly evolving in the face of socioeconomic changes.
 These transitions simultaneously bring about unique opportunities to advance creative endeavors and bring about centers of community engagement.”

-Previously, he was the Artistic Producer and Managing Director of the Canadian Stage Company in Toronto, which grew to include four theaters and became the largest contemporary nonprofit theater in Canada.
+Previously, he was the Executive Director and Artistic Director of the Canadian Stage Company in Toronto, which grew to include four theaters and became the largest contemporary nonprofit theater in Canada.
 At Canadian Stage, he worked both in the nonprofit and for-profit sectors and was responsible for creating innovative partnerships with companies across Canada, the United States, England, and Ireland.
 He also led the Vancouver Playhouse in the 1980s, building the organization into the fifth largest in Canada.

 Mr. Bragg has a long history of volunteerism and community service, including serving as President of PACT Communications Centre, Vice Chair of the Professional Association of Canadian Theatres, National Chair of the Equity negotiating committee for two successful collective agreements, and founding member of the Minister’s Advisory Counsel for Arts and Culture for the Province of Ontario.